 Journaling is one of the most adaptive stress management skills.
 Whatever you feel or think, write it down.
 Think of it like dumping the emotional buildup in your mind on paper.

-Besides making you feel lighter, it will also help you express difficult feelings.
+Besides making you feel lighter, it will also help you express complicated feelings.
 Follow your journaling sessions with meditation to feel instantly lighter.

 Distracting yourself in every situation obviously isn’t a wise solution.
 However, focused distractions can help take your brain off worrisome thoughts.

 Let’s say something didn’t go according to your plan.
-Instead of feeling bummed about it and turning a bad morning into a bad day, focus your brain elsewhere.
+Instead of feeling bummed about it and turning your morning into a bad day, focus your brain elsewhere.

 Beware not to let the distraction turn into a total avoidance of the situation at hand.
 Just let it be a momentary break.